EGI-Federation/documentation/content/en/users/aai/check-in/vos/perun/_index.md

 ## Overview

-Perun is identity and access management system, and within the EGI it provides an alternative solution for VO management.
+Perun is attribute management system, and within the EGI it provides an alternative solution for VO management.
 Perun provides more advanced features and supports complex use-cases compared to COManage and VOMS.